Coronavirus digest: Germany decides against second AstraZeneca dose for under-60s | DW | 14.04.2021

 People under 60 who received their first AstraZeneca dose will get a different shot for their second inoculation.
 Meanwhile, South Korea reported its highest case count in three months.
 Follow DW for the latest.

-In Germany, people under 60 who have been given a first dose of the Oxford-Astrazeneca vaccine will receive a different shot for their second dose, health ministers said on Tuesday.
+In Germany, people under 60 who have been given a first dose of the Oxford-AstraZeneca vaccine will receive a different shot for their second dose, authorities said on Tuesday.
 Germany announced on March 30 that it would no longer offer the two-dose AstraZeneca vaccine to people aged under 60 due to concerns over a possible link to rare cases of blood clots.

-"The solution that has now been found offers good protection for people," Bavarian lawmaker Klaus Holetschek, who chaired the Tuesday evening meeting, told dpa.
+"The solution that has now been found offers good protection for people," Bavarian lawmaker Klaus Holetschek, who chaired the Tuesday evening meeting, told German news agency DPA.

-The second jab would be with either the Pfizer/BionTech vaccine or the Moderna vaccine, which were a good alternative "especially in the third wave" of the pandemic, Holetschek said.
+The second jab would be with either the BioNTech-Pfizer vaccine or the Moderna vaccine, which were good alternatives "especially in the third wave" of the pandemic, Holetschek said.

 The new policy is in line with recommendations released last week by Germany's vaccine commission, which also recommended the second injection be given 12 weeks after the initial AstraZeneca dose.